A stegosaurus nicknamed Apex will be auctioned in New York. Its remains show signs of arthritis

 The dinosaur will be auctioned on July 17 as part of Sotheby's “Geek Week” series.

-Sotheby's is estimating that it will sell for $4 million to $6 million.
+Sotheby's is estimating that it will sell for $4 million to $6 million, but that's just an educated guess.

+“This is an incredibly rare animal,” Hatton said.
+“A stegosaurus of this caliber has never sold at auction before, so we will find out what it is actually worth.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.